 A classic definition of cabotage containers

 There are various reasons why cabotage restrictions are employed and to what extent it is done.
 Yet the most important reason is pricing.
-In most cases, vessels coming from abroad offer lower prices for transport which the domestic market is unable to compete with.
-This can be due to lower labour costs, borrowing costs/interest rates, lower fuel prices or even due to the material and repair costs that they have abroad.
+In most cases, vessels coming from abroad offer lower prices for transport.
+Prices the domestic market can’t compete with.
+The lower prices can be achieved because of a number of reasons.
+Such as: lower labor costs, borrowing costs/interest rates, lower fuel prices or even the material and repair costs they have.

-However, recently there have been debates in certain countries about the level of cabotage present and whether it is actually protecting or rather hurting the domestic industry.
-In countries like India where the number of domestic vessels is unable to cope with domestic transport demands, cabotage restrictions are slowing down the economy.
-It is a sensitive topic which poses the struggle of how to relax regulation without losing control / simultaneously strengthening the domestic shipping market while not slowing down growth.
+However, recently there have been debates in certain countries about the level of cabotage present.
+And whether it is actually protecting or rather hurting the domestic industry.
+In countries like India, the number of domestic vessels is unable to cope with domestic transport demands.
+These places cabotage restrictions are slowing down the economies.
+It is a sensitive topic.
+It shows the struggle of how to relax regulation without losing control.
+While simultaneously strengthening the domestic shipping market and not slowing down growth.

-Finally, cabotage restrictions have also been applied to other transport modes, namely the domestic transport of passengers and goods by road, rail or air.
-Again, there are a few notable exceptions to encourage overall economic benefit, but for the sake of analysing the term of cabotage in the shipping industry, we will not get deeper into this.
+Finally, cabotage restrictions have also been applied to other transport modes.
+Namely the domestic transport of passengers and goods by road, rail or air.
+Again, there are a few notable exceptions to encourage overall economic benefit.
+For the sake of analyzing the term of cabotage in the shipping industry, we will not get deeper into this.

 What constitutes Maritime Cabotage?

-Cabotage laws are framed in a way that helps keep employment opportunities available for the domestic workers and for economic purposes.
-These laws not just cover freight and passengers, but also dredging, towing, laying of submarine cables, seismic research and so on.
+Cabotage laws are framed in a way that helps keep employment opportunities available for domestic workers.
+They also exist for economic purposes.
+These laws not just cover freight and passengers.
+But also dredging, towing, laying of submarine cables, seismic research and so on.
 Maritime cabotage can be broadly classified into three categories: